-The question what good literature is and which criteria separates it from shoddy writing, is since the year dot under a discussion, which is contended in the Anglo-Saxon countries much more relaxed than in Germany or perhaps in France.
-As a practitioner, who concurrently is producer and consumer of the belles lettres, I should stay away from any taking of sides.
-However, life has taught me, that the way down from Parnassus into the gutter is short, and that gutter experiences could be much more entertaining than coffeehouse circles with bloodlessly high-flown dialogues.
-In so far, I give preference to a fascinating story, whoever has written it and which theme he picks up, against those stuff, which trots along in the track of sublime literature and whose originator ogles to literary awards.
+The question of what good literature is and what criteria distinguish it from trash literature has been for years the subject of a discussion that is much more relaxed in Anglo-Saxon countries than in Germany or perhaps in France.
+As a practitioner who is both a producer and consumer of fiction, I should refrain from taking sides.
+However, life has taught me that the way from the Parnassus in the gutter is brief, and that gutter experiences can be much more entertaining than coffeehouse circles with bloodless high-flown dialogues.
+In this respect, I prefer a thrilling story, whoever has written it and whatever theme he takes up, to that material which is trotting along in the footsteps of sublime literature and whose author is eager for literary prizes.

-Three protagonists from Snakiestory, who devour yet in early youth all the books, they could lay their hands on, appoint themselves to be a triumvirate of incorruptible young censors who decide, what is literary garbage or what shall persist, what good language and style is or what is bad quality.
-They seldom reach a unanimous verdict for the simple reason that they draw upon very personal and subjective considerations.
-Nevertheless, the three youngsters have one thing in common: A sure feeling for quality, as it can only be developed in the course of reading books continuously year by year.
-It is the only way to acquire discernment and to know which writings in the final analysis meet all the artistic and universal requirements.
+Three protagonists from Snakiestory, who devour all the books they can get in their hands on from an early age, appoint themselves a triumvirate of incorruptible young censors who decide what is literary rubbish or should remain so, what is good language and style or what is poor quality.
+They rarely come to a unanimous verdict because they base their decisions on very personal and subjective considerations.
+Nevertheless, the three young people have one thing in common: a sure sense of quality that can only be developed by continuously reading books year after year.
+Only in this way can one acquire a sense of judgement and know which works ultimately meet all artistic and universal demands.

-On Sabine’s and my page http://www.librarything.com/catalog/hbergander a small selection is presented as a proposal to interested readers, which title they could chose, if they are looking for high quality literature.
-Several favourite writers are listed as well.
-Over them watches on http://www.librarything.com/profile/hbergander Sir Schnurrli.
-Who gets it through our head, to quote Claude Levy-Strauss, that the occasional conversation with a cat leads to more understanding than anything else. *
+On Sabine’s and my site https://www.librarything.com/catalog/hbergander a small selection is presented as a proposal to interested readers, which title they could chose as example quality literature.
+Some favourite authors are also listed.
+At https://www.librarything.com/profile/hbergander.
+Mr Schnurrli watches over them.
+This creature shows us, to quote Claude Levy-Strauss, that the occasional conversation with a cat leads to more understanding of the world soul than anything else.*

 * Claude Lévi-Strauss, Tristes Tropiques, Collection Terre humaine, Plon, Paris